beeena4/beeena4/README.md

     <td align="left">
       I'm a beginner in coding, currently learning:
       🖥️ HTML , ☕ Java , 🐍 Python.
-      Passionate about programming and eager to learn more!
-      Always improving and exploring new technologies
+      Passionate about programming and eager to learn more! 𖤐 Always improving and exploring new technologies.
       My goal is to become a proficient developer who can create innovative and impactful projects.
-      I believe that learning is a lifelong journey, and I'm excited to keep growing every day!.
+      I believe that learning is a lifelong journey, and I'm excited to keep growing every day!.≽^• ˕ • ྀི≼
     </td>
     <td align="center">
       <img src="https://media.giphy.com/media/7DxEk8Nm2fOjy06jtP/giphy.gif" width="150">